-- Clinical Instructor: Holds a minimum of a Bachelor degree from an accredited institution with two years of clinical experience and recognized with the faculty credentials for guiding Nursing students through professional practice experiences.
-Within the first six months of employment, the Clinical Instructor must complete one of the following certifications based on prior experience: Adult Advanced Cardiac Life Support; Pediatric Pediatric Advanced Life Support; Neonatal Neonatal Resuscitation Program.
-Additional terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment. - Professional-in-Residence: Recognized for outstanding professional experience and skills appropriate for the position.
-All other available data evaluated.
-Terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment. - Distinguished Professor: Distinguished Professor is a faculty position reserved for an individual who has a national or international record of outstanding professional achievements, which may be artistic, historical, literary, philosophical, scientific, theological, political, or technical.
+Clinical Instructor: Holds a minimum of a Bachelor degree from an accredited institution with two years of clinical experience and recognized with the faculty credentials for guiding students through professional practice experiences.
+Additional terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment.
+Nursing Clinical Instructors: Within the first six months of employment, the Clinical Instructor must complete one of the following certifications based on prior experience: Adult - Advanced Cardiac Life Support; Pediatric - Pediatric Advanced Life Support; Neonatal - Neonatal Resuscitation Program.
+Education Clinical Instructors: Must hold a current certification in the subject area in which they supervise candidates and have a minimum of three years of teaching or administrative experience in a P-12 school.

+Professional Evaluator: Recognized as field professionals who serve as doctoral dissertation committee supervisors, chairs, or members.
+Professional Evaluators must hold earned terminal degrees from accredited institutions and demonstrate research output and successful supervision of doctoral research projects.
+Terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment.

+Professional-in-Residence: Recognized for outstanding professional experience and skills appropriate for the position.
+Terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment.

+Distinguished Professor: Distinguished Professor is a faculty position reserved for an individual who has a national or international record of outstanding professional achievements, which may be artistic, historical, literary, philosophical, scientific, theological, political, or technical.
 The distinguished faculty member is either: among the top ten percent of active researchers or practitioners in an area of scholarship or service, or has made a seminal contribution in the discipline, and whose name is recognized as eminent by most scholars in the academic discipline.
-The Board of Trustees must appoint this position. - Visiting Professor: Faculty member who normally teaches in another post-secondary institution, is retired from teaching, or possesses sufficient academic qualifications.
+The Board of Trustees must appoint this position.

+Visiting Faculty Member: Faculty member who normally teaches in another post-secondary institution, is retired from teaching, or possesses sufficient academic qualifications.
 Appointed to provide classroom instruction on a full or part-time basis usually limited to one year but flexible.
-Terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment. - Visiting Scholar: Scholar who normally performs research in another post-secondary institution, is retired, or possesses sufficient academic qualifications.
+Position title may vary based on faculty member qualifications, including Visiting Instructor or Visiting Professor, among others.
+Terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment.

+Visiting Scholar: Scholar who normally performs research in another post-secondary institution, is retired, or possesses sufficient academic qualifications.
 Appointed to use University resources and perform research on a full or part-time basis usually limited to one year but flexible.
 Terms and conditions of employment must be agreed upon in writing by all parties involved (chair, college dean, Provost/Chief Academic Officer, and President) prior to the appointment.